 Although more studies are needed, it seems that we can benefit from consuming pomegranate — like beetroots —for physical performance.
 See our pre-workout beet juice and your perfectly balanced post-workout smoothie.

-Despite the weight reduction benefits, pomegranates are a vital component in healthy eating and are also good for the body and can reduce weight.
+Despite the weight reduction benefits, pomegranates are a vital component in healthy eating are also good for the body, and can reduce weight.

 Pomegranate holds dietary fiber and may help reduce weight if eaten as a healthy sweet treat instead of more caloric-dense sweets.